 Rob turned to fulltime freelance writing after he met his wife, Trish (T.J.)
 MacGregor.
 They wrote magazine writing and scratched out a living while working on novels.
 Within a couple of years, both were published authors.
 After finishing his first novel, Crystal Skull, Rob adapted the script for Indiana Jones and the Last Crusade and went on to write half a dozen more Indy novels, all set in the 1920s.

-He later wrote two mysteries: Prophecy Rock, winner of the Edgar Allan Poe Award in the young adult category, and Hawk Moon, which was a finalist for the same award the following year.
+He later wrote a Native American mystery series, including: Prophecy Rock, winner of the Edgar Allan Poe Award in the young adult category, and Hawk Moon, which was a finalist for the same award the following year.
 Others in the series includeDouble Heart and Time Catcher.

-Rob had published 19 novels and 12 non-fiction books.
+Rob has published 19 novels and 15 non-fiction books.
 He has collaborated with George Lucas, Peter Benchley, and Billy Dee Williams.
 His non-fiction self-help books focus on exploration of the far reaches of the mind and body.
-They include several books on dreams and dream interpretation, synchronicity and synchronicity, the sixth sense and yoga.
+They include several books on dreams and dream interpretation, synchronicity, developing psychic abilities and yoga.

-Rob and Trish also write astrology books together under the name Sidney Omarr.
-They're greatest creation is Megan, their daughter who attends New College of Florida in Sarasota and lives in Orlando where she works as an artist and a dog walker.
+Rob and Trish also co-authored astrology books together under the name Sidney Omarr for ten years.
+They're greatest creation is Megan, their daughter who graduated from New College of Florida in Sarasota and lives in Orlando where she works as an artist and a dog walker.
 In addition to writing, Rob has taught yoga since the early 1990s and he also leads meditation classes.